-Did you notice?
-When you get a ride request, it now shows you the postcode of the destination, before you pick up your rider.
+Have you noticed?
+When you get a ride request, the Uber driver app now shows you the postcode of the destination, before you pick up your rider.
 This small detail can have a huge impact on your work when used correctly.

-Until this update you didn’t know where your next trip would go until you accepted it.
-Cancelling a trip is not ideal for your driver profile, and very frustrating for your riders.
-Thanks to the update, ride requests show the postcode of the pickup as well as the dropoff location.
+Before this update, you didn’t know where your next trip would go until you accepted it.
+Cancelling a trip upon pick-up is very frustrating for your riders, and it’s not ideal for your driver rating either.
+Thanks to the update, ride requests now show the postcode of the pickup as well as the dropoff location.
 This means you can just decline the trip earlier and give the rider more time to find another car.